Burning potential at Australian prescribed fire forums

 The groups also recognised an increased community understanding and involvement in prescribed burning would help to address some of the outstanding challenges and assist with ecological and risk reduction outcomes.

-The Institute of Foresters Australia will put tougher a formal report on the forum which will be made available through the Centre of Excellence for Prescribed Burning when completed.
+The Institute of Foresters Australia will put together a formal report on the forum which will be made available through the Centre of Excellence for Prescribed Burning when completed.